 I walked through these places with a French woman I met at the hostel and neither of us were impressed, until stumbling onto a pretty spring garden with small hot springs completely ignored by the crowds and the guidebooks.
 Minimal entrance fee, cups of tea served by a nice old lady in a quiet teahouse.
 Best of all, I found round the back one of the tourist traps a wonderful boilerhouse, presumably sitting over a geyser.
 Marvellous thing it was; belching steam, alive with pipes and valves, all covered in mineral salts.
 This was often the pattern; I’d head towards a ‘destination’ that might be a disappointment, but there was usually something else around that made it worthwhile (life itself is often like that too).
 A quick ferry ride from took me to Yawatahama in Shikoku, the smallest of the 4 main islands of the Japanese archipelago.

 After staying in Uwajima, and walking to the castle there, I went onward by local train to Kochi and looked around its castle too, which retained prewar splendour high on a spectacular hill.
-Kochi was a deserving of more exploration, but I moved on.
+Although Kochi was deserving of more exploration, I moved on.
 After chasing elusive volcanoes and castles, I was in the mood for scenic beauty which Shikoku has in great abundance, and I wanted to get as far as the picturesque Iya Valley before my JR pass finally expired, on March 26 1987, the day I drew these sketches;

 The hostel I checked into that day was a treasure.
 Japanese Youth hostels of the 1980s were always clean and affordable, but could be be either an ugly spartan blockhouse or a lovely traditional building, and you could never be sure which until check in.
 It was hostel roulette.
-In the Iya Vally I came up a winner, as the hostel was affiliated with a temple and the building and grounds were lovely.
+In the Iya Valley I came up a winner, as the hostel was affiliated with a temple and the building and grounds were lovely.
 As I soaked in the tub of the hostel’s bathouse, I was startled by a shadowy monster emerging from the surrounding steam.
 This looming leviathan was the pendulous netherbits of another guest staying at the hostel (one of those beanpoles that becomes a tripod when their pants are off) entering the communal tub.
 He was a likeable fellow from Tennessee, and over the next few days he, I and a Canadian woman (we 3 were the only hostel guests) explored the valley.
 Firstly, we went on long hikes, but eventually hired bikes and took on a mountain bike course.
 It took us 11 hours and we were exhausted as we stumbled into the hostel way after curfew.
 Ouch.
 Next day we went on another walk, got lost again, and dreading being late again back to our hostel, we hitched a ride from a very sweet woman who took pity on us when we stuck out our thumbs.

 After the Iya Valley, I took a train north and stayed in Takamatsu, visiting the wonderful Ritsurin garden (before departure of my overnight ferry back to Honshu).
 Later that same year in Suzhou, China, I saw many classical Chinese gardens being rebuilt after the ravages of the not-then long ago Cultural Revolution.
 Interestingly, consultants hired by the Chinese government to retrain the Chinese how to do Chinese gardens were traditional gardeners from Japan (which of course had learned how to garden from the Chinese in the first place) and Ritsurin supplied some of the expertise.

 JOURNAL ENTRY, APRIL FOOLS DAY 1987, NARA: “Coming into Osaka Bay at 5:30 AM is quite breathtaking.
 The light at that time transformed an otherwise ugly harbour into something magical.
-I walked through Osaka fish market and the city itself most the day, before coming onward to Nara, a pretty town with by far the largest concentration of historical buildings I have yet seen.
+I walked through Osaka fish market and the city itself most of the day, before coming onward to Nara, a pretty town with by far the largest concentration of historical buildings I have yet seen.
 For what it’s worth I can say that I’ve been on all the major islands of Japan.”

 Doing the travel blitz is OK for a few days, but maintaining that rhythm for weeks is a drain (as snippy asides on these sketches show).
 Blasting around seeing a different town every day blurs it all together, and occasionally staying in one place is essential for me to really get to know a country, at even a superficial level.

 By the time I arrived in Kyoto, I’d been a proactive power-tourist for long enough, and was again ready to meander and relax, spending a few weeks enjoying the cherry blossom season of April 1987.
 I stayed in a guesthouse occupied by both temporary travellers like myself, and longterm tenants living & working in Kyoto.
 Most were young, probably just out of college, and very similar despite coming from various countries, but one tenant was unlike any other I ever met in years of traveling.
 He was much older, possibly as old as 45 (gasp) and didn’t fit the typical backpacker profile.
 He was a short-haul truck driver from Tacoma Washington, with mixture of broad American mannerisms and a childlike wonder about his present situation.
-Always sunny and kind, I gradually inferred some sadder parts of his history, which only appearing as sidebars to the main conversation and were never worn on his sleeve.
+Always sunny and kind, I gradually inferred some sadder parts of his history, which only appeared as sidebars to the main conversation and were never worn on his sleeve.
 The more I got to know him the more impressed I was that this fellow had plunged into the unknown.
 When asked what set him on the road, his answer was very much like my own; he’d always been fascinated by far away places.
 He had little money, apart from somebody renting his truck back in Washington.
 He was under no pressure to head back home and we explored Kyoto together before it was time for me to leave.

 When I’d thought the JR Pass wasn’t going to work, I’d been told that Japan was a wonderful place to hitchhike.
 Though the Japanese did not often hitchhike themselves, and may look askance at those Japanese who did, they were generous in picking up foreign hitchhikers.
 With JR Pass expired and my funds low after months in Japan, I hitchhiked from Kyoto back to Tokyo, getting rides from an outgoing truck driver in a garishly decorated truck (in the Japanese style) and a businessman whose car would PING PING berate him when he went over the speed limit, much to his chagrin (I later found out such nagging cars were standard).
 Back in Tokyo I picked up the bulk of my bags from storage, before heading to Korea (and later China).